izzyharker/tiny_vm/README.md

 *INFO* : Ran
 ```

 Note: Division by 0 will cause an error!
-If this is encountered, the program will abort and any subsequent expressions will not be evaluated, though those above the division issue will still run.
+If this is encountered, the program will abort and any subsequent expressions will not be evaluated, though those above the problematic expression will still run.
+This is (to my best knowledge) the only thing that will make the program crash, and is completely intentional :smile:

 ## Building with CMake